-The NIHR Oxford Biomedical Research Centre (BRC) is making funds available to support the career development of nurses, midwives and allied health professionals employed by the Oxford University Hospitals NHS Foundation Trust and/or Oxford University working clinically or in a research capacity.
+The Oxford NIHR Biomedical Research Centre (BRC) is making funds available to support the career development of nurses, midwives and allied health professionals employed by the Oxford University Hospitals NHS Foundation Trust and/or Oxford University working clinically or in a research capacity.

 The funding is usually used to provide salary costs for full-time research for 6 months, or part-time research for up to one year.
 Additional funds may be available to cover specific research-related fees such as publication costs and training fees, including our “Essential Research Skills” training course.

 The time may be used for analysis and writing up of existing data, to explore a pilot study or to generate data for an application or a publication.
 The aim of the funding is to generate a publication to aid any eventual postgraduate application.

 You will need to have identified a research project and supervisor before applying as well as a statement from your current line manager agreeing to you reorganising your working hours.

 You will be expected to remain in touch with the BRC Training and Education Project Manager (Karen.email@example.com) during the funding period.
 Any resulting publications must give credit to the Oxford Biomedical Research Centre.
 You will be expected to submit a report at the end of the funding period.

 Here the 2019 fellowship recipients discuss what this support means to them.